seainfo6150/seainfo6150/assignments/final-project.md

 Your website should display the data entered in the form back to the user in a usable, attractive way.

 I have provided a basic Form component that has a single text input; it demonstrates how to retrieve the contents of a form for display.

+## Routes
+All of the pages should be available via components controlled by a router.
+This simplifies the process of linking the pages together and gives a straightforward mapping of which component is associated with which URL of the website.

+There is already a router implemented with the following routes in place.
+You will need to update the routes and components in order to set up navigation for your own site.

+#### `/`
+corresponds to `http://localhost:3000/` and the `Home` component; the homepage of the website.

+#### `/foo`
+corresponds to `http://localhost:3000/foo` and the `Foo` component.

+#### `/bar`
+corresponds to `http://localhost:3000/bar/:categoryId/:productId` and the `Bar` component.
+This gives an example of how you could pass props that come from the URL

+#### `/baz`
+corresponds to `http://localhost:3000/baz` and the `Baz` component.
+This gives an example of how you could pass external content (from a JSON file, for example) as props to your component.

+#### `/404`
+corresponds to `http://localhost:3000/404` and the `Error` component; the 404/error page of the website.

 ## Schedule